datumcorp/MyPropPay-AutoLogin/README.md

 * email - email of the user to assign the login token
 * appid - appid jwt is assign to
-* jwt - JSON Web token
+* jwt - JSON Web token (deprecated)
+* token - Generated from PropPay

 __*Optional*__